 - AB 626 (Low) Community College: Employees.
 AB 626 (Low) requires the California Community Colleges Chancellor's Office to convene a group of stakeholders on or before July 1, 2016, and every four years thereafter, to develop recommendations on funding strategies to enable the community colleges to achieve the 75 percent standard and increase district participation in the support of part-time faculty.
-The bill requires the Chancellor's Office to report these recommendations to the Legislature. - Status: AB 626 (Low) passed the Assembly and was sent to the Senate Education Committee but was not heard in time to meet legislative deadlines. - AB 1010 (Medina) Community Colleges: Part-Time, Temporary Employees.
+The bill requires the Chancellor's Office to report these recommendations to the Legislature. - o Status: AB 626 (Low) did not meet legislative deadlines. - AB 1010 (Medina) Community Colleges: Part-Time, Temporary Employees.
 AB 1010 (Medina) specifies minimum standards for the treatment of part-time, temporary faculty to be met by community college collective bargaining agreements.
-The bill urges community college districts without a collective bargaining agreement in effect as of January 1, 2016 to negotiate with the exclusive representatives for part-time, temporary faculty regarding the terms and conditions required by the bill. - Status: AB 1010 (Medina) passed in the Assembly and the Senate Education Committee but was "held" in the Senate Appropriations Committee.
+The bill urges community college districts without a collective bargaining agreement in effect as of January 1, 2016 to negotiate with the exclusive representatives for part-time, temporary faculty regarding the terms and conditions required by the bill. - o Status: AB 1010 (Medina) was "held" in the Senate Appropriations Committee.